Peter Östman: Early life

 Ostman was born in 1961 in Larsmo, Ostrobothnia.
 His family comes from Larsmo and Kronoby.

 Career

 Östman has been a Member of Parliament representing the Constituency of Vaasa since 2011.
 He is a member of the Grand Committee, the Working Subcommittee of the Grand Committee, the Legal Affairs Committee and the Finnish Delegation to the Nordic Council.
 Previously, he was a member of the Finance Committee and the Agriculture and Forestry Committee.
 He has also been Secretary General and Vice Chairman of the Christian Democrats.
 In 2004, he was a candidate for the Chair of the Christian Democrats, losing to Päivi Räsänen.
-Since 2013, Östman is president of the European Christian Political Movement, a political party in the European Parliament.

 Östman supports the maintenance of Larsmo's bilingual status.
-He has been given support by Swedish-speaking organizations.
+His candidacy to become the vice chair of the party was supported by the Christian Democrats' Swedish-speaking organization.

 Ostman supports a ban on swastikas in Finland and has voiced concern over the status of antisemitism in Finland.
 He has also pressured the Finnish government to outlaw Holocaust denial.